 Braves -- Dan Uggla, 33 games (2011): A pure slugger, Uggla racked up 154 homers in his first five seasons before joining Atlanta in 2011.
 So it was more than a little surprising that the stocky second baseman -- who would finish that campaign with a .233 average -- hit safely in 33 in a row in his first year with Atlanta.
 (Franchise record: Tommy Holmes, 37 games, 1945 Boston Braves).

 Marlins -- Luis Castillo, 35 games (2002): This was Castillo’s first of three All-Star seasons, all with the Marlins.
 He hit .305 that year and stole 48 bases, leading the Majors in steals.
-A native of the Dominican Republic, Castillo’s 35-game streak remains the record for a foreign-born player.
+A native of the Dominican Republic, Castillo’s 35-game streak remains the record for a player born outside the U.S.

 Mets -- Moises Alou, 30 games (2007): In his age-40 season and the second-to-last year of his career, Alou hit .341 for the Mets in just 87 games.
 He got a hit in 30 straight games in August and September, breaking the record of 26 straight games that David Wright had set in 2006.
 Before 2006, the franchise record had belonged to Mike Piazza and Hubie Brooks, at 24 games each.

-Nationals -- Ryan Zimmerman, 30 games (2009): In addition to being the franchise leader in hits, home runs and RBIs, Zimmerman owns the longest hitting streak by a Nationals player -- they moved from Montreal in 2005, the first year of Zimmerman’s career -- thanks to his 30-game burst in 2009.
+Nationals -- Ryan Zimmerman, 30 games (2009): In addition to being the franchise leader in hits, home runs and RBIs, Zimmerman owns the longest hitting streak by a Nationals player, thanks to his 30-game burst in 2009.
 (Franchise record: Vladimir Guerrero, 31 games, 1999 Montreal Expos).